Izak09/Hidden-Sea-Creature/README.md

 Hidden Sea Creature

 The Hidden Sea Creature simulates the creation and evolution of digital organisms (pAequor) with DNA sequences.
+Each organism has unique DNA, and the project includes methods to mutate DNA, compare DNA between organisms, and determine the survival likelihood of organisms based on their DNA composition.

 FUNCTIONS - (returnRandBase):